simonoop/gruntme/README.md

 # gruntme

-> Searches your Gruntfile for modules to install and then saves them to package json.
+> Searches your Gruntfile for modules loaded with loadNpmTasks and installs and adds the modules to the dependencies or devDependencies section.

 ## Install